 Black Rot (Guignardia bidwellii): This is probably the most damaging grape disease in New England.
 Most loss is caused by damage to the berries, though leaves, tendrils and new shoots are also damaged.
 The fruit is susceptible from fruit set until veraison; resistance increases as fruits transition from pea-size to veraison.

-This disease is caused by a fungus which overwinters in mummified berries and stem lesions.
+This disease is caused by a fungus that overwinters in mummified berries and stem lesions.
 Mummies on the soil surface release spores when rain soaks them in the spring.
 There is a continuous production of spores throughout the spring and summer.
 These are carried to new plants by wind.
-The duration of leaf wetness required for infection to occur varies with temperature (Table 57).
+The duration of leaf wetness required for infection to occur varies with temperature (Table 53).
 Young tissue is infected in less than 12 hours between 60˚- 90˚F. Spores germinate and produce mycelium resulting in symptoms in 8 to 25 days, depending on the weather.
 New leaves and half-grown berries are most susceptible.
 Secondary infections occur when new spores are produced on the current year’s infections.
 Secondary spores are produced into August, and are spread by splashing rain.

 On leaves, infections appear as yellowish-tan spots in late spring.
 These spots enlarge and become reddish-brown with a dark outline.
 Lesions are roughly circular in shape.
 Shoots develop sunken, elliptical lesions, black in color up to 2 cm in length.
 On the berry, symptoms do not appear until the fruit is half grown.
 Lesions start as a small whitish dot and quickly engulf the whole berry.
 The infected area develops a reddish brown color.
 The berry wrinkles and blackens completely within a few days.
 These fruit become mummies that are very hard and stony, and supply inoculum for the following year.